emil14/parlament/README.md

 # Parlament

+I've often thought "If only I could force 3-4 LLMs to work on task together so they can then magically decide who did it better, or maybe somehow merge their results into a single one without me doing anything", so I've created this repo.
-This repo describes a pattern of utilizing several different LLMs to produce higher quality content.

-It can be used for anything from book writing to code generation.
+It describes a pattern of utilizing several different LLMs to produce higher quality content, that can be used for anything from book writing to code generation.

+## Process

+An iterative generational process that takes a task, processes it and returns result.

+It runs several iterations under the hood, until result considered good enough.

 ## Judges and Workers